hapax/hapax.github.io/assets/teaching.md

     for $|x| \leq B/2$.
-	The column height $C(t)$ is a bit like the moving needle on a lie detector or a seismograph, tracing a curve on paper moving at speed $v$ down the triangle.
+	The column height $C(t)$ is a bit like the moving needle on a lie detector or a seismograph, tracing a curve on paper moving beneath it at speed $v$.

-5. (Extension) The product $C(t) \, dx$ can be viewed as the volume of a very thin column dumped on top of the column at time $t$.
+EEK CONES AND SUCH

-	Show that in (\ref{tailings1}), the volume of gangue is *conserved* as it flows down the pile.
+5. (Extension) Suppose we have a three-dimensional pile with has circular symmetry, i.e. can be written as a profile $H(r, t)$, where $r$ is the radial variable.

-6. (Extension) Instead of a triangle, we can increase the dimension and consider a cone of tailings at the angle of repose $\alpha$ on a circular base of diameter $B$.
+   The sandpile equations are the same, but

 	If it falls precisely at the apex of the cone, the column $C(t)$ splits into a symmetric *ring* of material that rolls down at speed $v$.
-	If $r$ is the radial variable on the plane, with $r = 0$ the centre of the tailings, argue from
+	Assume this now
-    conservation of volume that
+	If $r$ is the radial variable on the plane, with $r = 0$ the centre of the tailings, argue that

    $$
    H(r, t) = \left(\frac{1}{2}B - r\right) \tan\alpha +